BodyMaps/ShapeKit/README.md

   - pancreas
 ```

-Also for other configuration setting please check [the config instructions file](docs/config.md).

 > [!IMPORTANT]
+> For detailed configuration setting, please check [the config instructions file](docs/config.md).

-> Before running any commands, please ensure that `config.yaml` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
+Before running any commands, please ensure that `config.yaml` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
 This mapping is critical for correct organ identification and post-processing.

 ## Data Structure
 The input and output files will be formated as: